Archaversine/purity/README.md

 This is the default mode of the shell.
 It allows for the execution of commands and Haskell code.
 It does this by attempting to auto-format the input into an acceptable Haskell expression.
-For example, `randomCmd input output "my text" MyValue 3` would be reformatted as `randomCmd "input" "output" "my text" MyValue 3`.
+For example, `randomCmd input output "my text" 'MyValue 3` would be reformatted as `randomCmd "input" "output" "my text" MyValue 3`.
 This, however, has its drawbacks as expressions such as `1 + succ 2` are no longer valid since they will be reformatted to `1 + "succ" 2`, which yeilds a type error.
 To get